 - A consulting firm, import-export and franchise businesses;

-- Startup that is already incorporated in France;
+- A startup that is already incorporated in France;

-- Team in which one of the founders may return to school next term or in case when one or more founders will keep their current jobs (or still have a side job);
+- A team in which one of the founders may return to school next term or in a case when one or more founders will keep their current jobs (or still have a side job);

-- Team in which one or more founders is not willing to relocate to France for a year and / or is not able to begin the program by its start and attend it;
+- A team in which one or more founders is not willing to relocate to France for a year and/or is not able to begin the program by its start and attend it;

-- Team which have more than one French citizen (including binationals).
+- A team which has more than one French citizen (including binationals).

 A program Startup Denmark is a visa scheme launched by the Danish Government to allow talented entrepreneurs to relocate and grow high-impact start-ups in Denmark.

-Required documents: business plan which is evaluated by an expert panel
+Required documents: a business plan which is evaluated by an expert panel

 Visa duration: up to two years with the possibility of extension for three years at a time